 This parent/child program is designed for the creative, curious, and active preschooler who loves animals.
 Each 90-minute session offers a structured series of activities including original songs, movement, dramatic play, hands-on science, and a thematic snack.
-You'll receive coloring pages, song lyrics, vocabulary, a fun fact sheet, and a suggested reading list in an electronic goody bag!
+We'll give you coloring pages to take home, and you'll receive song lyrics, vocabulary, a fun-fact sheet, and a suggested reading list in an email after each class.

 In every kind of weather, we love to head outdoors to our spectacular local habitats, so join us for one, two, or more of these nature explorations!
 Each one will focus on the importance of a sense of place as we explore the ecology, sights, and sounds of our natural landscape.
 Wildlife, local and migrating birds, collecting techniques, and environmental awareness will be presented in a fun, energetic format that adults and children alike will enjoy.
-This session will be trapping (and releasing) fish and other creatures that live in the marsh.
+This session is a coastal forest stroll with a discovery session in the marsh.

 - ‹ previous